[libremkchroot] doesn't always umount when exiting with error

 It would be a good and simple behavour to unmount if reporting error.

-Updated by lukeshu over 6 years ago
+Updated by lukeshu about 10 years ago

 I re-did how signals are handled while the umount function is running.
 Now I think the only reason it might not umount them is if they were mounted prior to entering the chroot (left by a previous, buggy, version of the script, perhaps?).